stackbit-projects/magnificent-crane-80be6/content/_index.md

   - type: grid_section
     title: How It Works?
     grid_items:
-      - content: |-
+      - content: >
-          ### Know Your Audience

-          Discovery, research and pure intuition: How to slice and dice all the information you can gather about your customers.
+          ### Scheduled emails

+          Week by week, you get once actionable advice on security or privacy.
+          The emails are structured and sent by importance and the impact on your security.
       - content: >-
           ### Performance Marketing